 What is Gait Analysis?

-Gait analysis is usually performed by a professional, such as a podiatrist or physiotherapist, although it is now becoming more widespread and readily available with many specialist running and sports shops now gaining the equipment and staff who are trained in gait analysis.
+Gait analysis is usually performed by a professional, such as a podiatrist or physiotherapist, although it is now becoming more widespread and readily available with many specialists running and sports shops now gaining the equipment and staff who are trained in gait analysis.

 Gait analysis usually involves walking or running on a treadmill.
-In some cases the professional will simply watch the way that you move, looking in particular at your feet, ankles, knees and hips.
+In some cases the professional will simply watch the way that you move, looking in particular at your feet, ankles, knees, and hips.
 In more specialist settings, a video recorder will often be set-up behind the treadmill, which will record film of your gait cycle.
 This can then be relayed to a laptop where slow motion and freeze frames can be used to carefully assess your running or walking style.
 This form of gait analysis usually focuses on the feet and ankles.
 Watch our video on treadmill gait analysis here.

 Many injuries are often caused, at least in part, by poor biomechanics.
 Runners and athletes whose sports require a high level of running and jumping should make sure they have had a gait analysis and buy the correct footwear to avoid future overuse injuries.
 The following are a list of common overuse injuries associated with poor gait biomechanics: